 Epilepsy affects upwards of 50 million people worldwide.

-It is defined as a pattern of repeated seizures.
+Epilepsy affects upwards of 50 million people worldwide.
+Epilepsy is defined as a pattern of repetitive seizures.
+Seizures are abnormal spreading electrical activity within the brain that causes dysfunction of part or all of the brain.
 Known causes include head injuries, brain tumors, lead poisoning, mal-development of the brain, genetic illness and infectious illnesses.
 However, in half of cases, no cause can be found.
-Oral medications (anticonvulsants, antiepileptic drugs) are the first line of treatment for epilepsy and, in most patients, control seizures.
+Oral medications (anticonvulsants, antiepileptic drugs) are the first line of treatment.

-Oral medications are not effective in 20% of epilepsy patients.
+Oral medications are not effective for 30% of epilepsy patients.

-Patients who are resistant to conventional orally administered therapeutics are “refractory patients” and these patients are the core issue for clinicians treating epilepsy.
-In the United States, 28,000 new refractory epilepsy cases are detected each year.
+Patients who are resistant to conventional orally administered medications are called “refractory” and improving the lives of refractory patients is the core issue for clinicians treating epilepsy.

-Over the last 20 years, new anticonvulsant drugs have been discovered that offer fewer side effects than current medications.
-In addition, many refractory epilepsy patients have moved beyond taking a single drug to taking multiple anticonvulsant drugs, without successful treatment.
+Over the last 20 years, many refractory epilepsy patients have moved beyond taking a single drug to taking multiple anticonvulsant drugs, without successful treatment.

 Non-compliance further decreases the successfulness of oral medications.